niedag/IIGS/README.md

 1. Create venv and install beautiful soup dependency
 2. Replace string in test_url
 3. Run script
-4. Review the content received for good or bad soup
+4. Review the print content to see if it's good or bad soup